 I use this trick every day.
 Where I work, the boss loves red licorice and so do I.

 Those red ropes tempt me from their giant tub in the common area I walk by frequently.

 Unsurprisingly, I found it nearly impossible to resist.

 I finally put them in a low cupboard behind some dishes.
 Now that it’s hidden from sight, I indulge less often.

 With the tempting treats out of sight, now you can ensure that healthy snacks are front and center.
 Why not replace the candies with a bowl of fruit?

-Besides being better for your physical health, new research suggests eating more fruit (along with veggies) may make you happier!
+Besides being better for your physical health, new research suggests eating more fruit and vegetables may make you happier!

-Now that the licorice is out of sight, I make sure my cut vegetables and homemade dip are front and center in the refrigerator at work.
+Now that the licorice is out of sight, I make sure some cut vegetables and homemade dip are front and center in the refrigerator at work.

 One Easy Way to Eat Less

-Like most people, you probably eat too fast.
+Like most people, you may find that you eat too fast.
 Inhaling your food can lead to all sorts of problems, including poor digestion, weight gain, and less satisfaction with meals.